|

 Unopened vs. Opened

-Is the value of an unopened original wooden case (OWC) higher than an opened one?
+Is the value of an unopened original wooden case (OWC) higher than that of an opened one?

 The short and most logical answer should be "Yes"!
 Especially if the unopened case is sealed with the original band from the Chateau/Domaine and/or official Negociants and came directly from the estate via the most ideal door-to-door logistic/shipping solutions (moderate outside temperatures, spring or autumn seasons, temperature controlled, refrigerated truck and/or reefer container, etc.).

-This means that the case and, subsequently, the bottles and the wine inside the case have "normally" not been tampered with.
-In an ideal world, this means that the bottles, labels and wine inside should be pristine.
+Consequently, one may believe or be under the impression that this unopened case, sealed with the original band, along with all the bottles and the wine inside, has "normally" not been tampered with.
+In an ideal world, this means that the bottles, labels, and wine inside should be pristine, correct?

-And yet, this would be true only if we did not include all the other factors that could potentially interfere with the case's condition (including bottles and wine) between the moment the wine is released from the property and when you purchase the case.
+Yet, this would be true only if we did not include all the other factors that could potentially interfere with the case's condition (including the labels, the bottles, and the wine inside) between the moment the wine is released from the property and when you purchase the case.

-For example, if the OWC case was bought from 2nd hand market, or if the shipping was not done with temperature temperature-controlled truck or container, or any of the other situations or conditions cited above, etc..
-If known to the buyer, he or she may not want to buy the wine any longer, and/or may request to inspect the bottles to check the conditions prior to buying them, and/or will surely ask for a discount if he or she really wants to buy them.
+If known to the buyer, he or she may not want to buy the wine anymore, or may request to inspect the bottles to check their conditions before buying them, and/or will surely ask for a discount if he or she really wants to buy them.

 So, the correct answer is "It depends" based on all the factors and conditions cited above, which I will now try to further detail and develop in this post.